Skip to main content

 1. Purpose

-1.1 The Offshore Teaching and Learning Activities in Modern Standard Chinese Policy (the policy) supplements the Offshore Teaching and Learning Activities Policy by providing specific requirements for offshore courses taught in Modern Standard Chinese.
+1.1 The Offshore Teaching and Learning Activities in Modern Standard Chinese Policy (the policy) supplements the Offshore Activities Policy and the Offshore Teaching and Learning Activities Policy by providing specific requirements for offshore courses taught in Modern Standard Chinese.

 2. Scope

-2.1 This policy applies to all UTS staff involved in the management and delivery of offshore courses taught in Modern Standard Chinese.
+2.1 This policy applies to all UTS offshore courses taught in Modern Standard Chinese and any person involved in their delivery or management.

 3. Principles